-Our family name Coelho, means “rabbit” in Portuguese.
+The Coelho family name means “rabbit” in Portuguese.
 The rabbit logo on each of our wines symbolizes the love, heritage, and our family approach to creating wine.
-If you follow the Coelho rabbit, you will find your way to premium wine with a long family history.

-Dissatisfied with being middlemen farmers selling grapes to others and driven by a desire to connect directly with their customers, they decided to make wine from their own fruit, honoring their Portuguese wine-making heritage.
-In 2004, they bottled their first vintage of Pinot Noir and they called it “Paciência,” Portuguese for patience, reflecting the patience that it took them to realize the dream of their first vintage.
-Since then, they have added two other vineyards to their acreage.
+Dissatisfied with being middlemen farmers selling produce to others and driven by a desire to connect directly with their customers, they decided to make wine from their own fruit, honoring their Portuguese wine-making heritage.

-Deolinda’s grandfather, José (Joe) Serpa was a carpenter who tried wine-making in the family basement.
+Deolinda’s grandfather, José (Joe) Serpa was a carpenter who made wine in the family basement.
 Unfortunately one of his kids siphoned wine for friends to taste.
-The next morning, the Serpas found the siphon in the barrel, and several sick boys on the floor, ending Joe’s wine-making.
+The next morning, the Serpas found the siphon in the barrel and several sick boys on the floor, ending Joe’s wine-making.